 A case in point is Silvertree Capital, one the country’s leading consumer internet backers, which said earlier this month it plans to invest $10 million into African economies, targeting South Africa as its main priority, as well as Nigeria and Kenya.
 The South African business incubator’s significant investment comes after its parent company Silvertree Internet Holdings announced a 330% per annum growth for 2015, bringing in $10 million in revenue.

-Manual Koser, founder of Silvertree Internet Holdings, says they’re making this commitment even though it’s a tough environment currently, with strong macro-economic headwinds in South Africa and Nigeria.“The South African startup scene is slightly insulated, because it started small, and is beginning to show real promise.”
+Manual Koser, founder of Silvertree Internet Holdings, says they’re making this commitment even though it’s a tough environment currently, with strong macro-economic headwinds in South Africa and Nigeria.

 “We see the opportunity outweighing the risks by quite a significant margin,” says Koser.
 His team is making a classic ‘Africa rising’ bet and investing for the long-term in the expectation that the continent’s growing middle class becomes a strong consumer market.
 “We’re fully aware of the opportunities that the African consumer market is presenting us so we position ourselves accordingly.”